cosminadrianpopescu/ng-cabled/README.md

 This library contains a few decorators which will make extending components practical and easy.

-Unfortunatelly, Angular is not reall oriented via extending components or services.
+Unfortunatelly, Angular is not really oriented via extending components or services.
 I heard a lot of times the question "why do you need to extend a component?" during some interviews or during working on a project.
 Well, every time the answer is quite simple: there are lots of cases where inherinting